pivotal-cf/docs-pks/console-monitor-manage.hbs.md

 ---
-title: Monitor and Manage {{  vars.product }} in the Management Console
+title: Monitor and Manage Tanzu Kubernetes Grid Integrated Edition in the Management Console

 ---